appbaseio/Docs/content/docs/concepts/query-rules.md

 based on certain search queries.

 One of the most common approach to achieve this is to **promote** or **hide** certain search results based on a given query.
-Query Rules automates this process by allowing users curate `If-This-Then-That` rules.
+Query Rules automates this process by allowing users to curate `If-This-Then-That` rules.
 For example, a user can create a rule to **promote** an external document or result when a particular search query is fired.
 The rule is then triggered automatically whenever that search query is fired and appends the promoted document along with the search results.
 Similarly, a rule can be created that prevents i.e. **hides** certain results from getting included in the